 Associate Principal, New York

-Marc McQuade is Associate Principal and co-heads the New York studio overseeing projects in North and South America and the Caribbean.
-Since joining the firm in 2010, he has been crucial to the growth of the US office having led numerous cultural, civic, and commercial projects.
+Marc McQuade, AIA, is Associate Principal and co-heads the Adjaye Associates New York studio overseeing projects in North and South America and the Caribbean.
+Since joining the firm in 2010, he has been crucial to the growth of the office having led numerous cultural, residential, and commercial projects.

-Marc directed work on the Sugar Hill Mixed-Use Development in Harlem, a LEED Silver low-income housing project that challenges the traditional housing typology and accommodates the Children’s Museum of Art & Storytelling and a preschool.
-He also led the design of the interior spaces of the Smithsonian National Museum for African American History & Culture, a LEED Gold accredited building.
-Most recently, Marc led the completion of The Webster’s new flagship 11,000-square-foot retail space adjacent to the historic Los Angeles Beverly Center.
+Marc led the design team for 130 William, a new 66-story residential tower with a comprehensive suite of amenities, ground floor retail, and a public plaza in New York City’s Financial District; as well as the Sugar Hill Mixed-Use Development in Harlem, an affordable housing project that challenges the traditional housing typology and accommodates the Children’s Museum of Art & Storytelling and a preschool.
+He also directed the design of interior spaces at the Smithsonian National Museum for African American History & Culture, a LEED Gold accredited building; and the design and implementation of the “Jean-Michel Basquiat: King Pleasure” exhibition.

 Marc holds a Bachelor in Architecture from UC Berkeley and a Master in Architecture from Princeton University.
 Along with practicing architecture, he taught the Adjaye studios at Princeton University together with David and served as the Editor-in-Chief of David Adjaye—Authoring: Re-placing Art and Architecture, a book that was formed out of their time teaching together.
 Currently, he is serving as an Adjunct Professor at the University of Toronto where he is teaching a 3rd year graduate research thesis studio titled Very Put Together.